Why foreign gold coins reach UK charity shops at all

 A small number of foreign gold coins carry significant numismatic premium.
 Early dates of the Saint-Gaudens double eagle, some pre-1933 US gold, scarce Hamburg and Bavarian twenty-marks, certain Krugerrand proof issues, and some Mexican variants come up.
 The remainder, which is the great majority of what reaches a UK charity shop, trades at the bullion floor.

-A charity team does not need to know which coins are numismatic.
-The team needs to know that the answer changes by issue, year and condition, and that a photo before posting takes two minutes.
+Nobody sorting donations can be asked to carry that list in their head.
+What matters is that the answer turns on issue, year and condition, and that a photograph before posting costs two minutes.
 Indicative figures move with the market; the firm offer is set only after XRF assay confirms purity and weight of the specific coin sent.

 The photo-first rule for foreign coins

-• If the charity accepts, GoldPaid sends a prepaid Royal Mail Special Delivery label, up to £2,500 cover, higher available on request before posting.
+- If the charity accepts, GoldPaid sends a prepaid Royal Mail Special Delivery label.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used, with higher cover arranged on request before posting.

-• Free insured return of any item the charity chooses not to sell.
+- Free tracked return of any item the charity chooses not to sell.

 Common questions